lkp25/BATTLE-CITY-VARIATION-game/README.md

 3. The goal is to destroy the other player's tank by shooting to it.
 Each time a tank gets hit, it loses 10% of "life" which is opacity.
 After 10 hits it disappears and game is over - winner is logged in the console.

+//03.03.2021 - optimized missle/tank boundaries, fixed no-collision bug when tanks were charging on one another(one would slide under the other), set map to be sligtly bigger, tanks size is exactly 1/13 of the map size now.
+Added bounce effect on tanks collision.